choeffer/360pibot/docs/intro.rst

     The 5 V of the USB power supply should be connceted to the 5 V Pin of the Raspberry Pi directly, as shown in the Fritzing sheet, because it does not only power the Raspberry Pi itself, also the three servos and maybe more devices, which get added in the future, are powered over it.
-Therefore, powering all devices over the micro-USB port should be avoided, because otherwise all needed current of all devices would be conducted through the Raspberry Pi.
+Therefore, powering all devices over the Raspberry Pis micro-USB port should be avoided, because otherwise all needed current of all devices would be conducted through the Raspberry Pi.

 .. image:: /_static/6.jpg